-5.2.40 The HRA^{xxxiii} for the Cheltenham, Tewkesbury and Gloucester Draft Joint Core Strategy (JCS) suggests that the strategy will not result in a likely significant effect on any European Site.
+5.2.40 The HRAxxxiv for the Cheltenham, Tewkesbury and Gloucester Draft Joint Core Strategy (JCS) suggests that the strategy will not result in a likely significant effect on any European Site.
 It therefore follows that it is very unlikely for there to be an in combination significant effect between the remaining MLP site options and the JCS (or the more local Cheltenham, Gloucester & Tewkesbury Development Plans) upon North Meadow & Clattinger Farm SAC, Wye Valley & Forest of Dean Bat Sites and the Wye Valley Woodlands.

-5.2.41 As the Forest of Dean District contains both the Wye Valley & Forest of Dean Bat Sites and the Wye Valley Woodlands SACs then its Development Framework is a relevant consideration and in particular the HRA reports concerned with the Core Strategy^{xxxiv} and the Cinderford Area Action Plan^{xxxv}.
+5.2.41 As the Forest of Dean District contains both the Wye Valley & Forest of Dean Bat Sites and the Wye Valley Woodlands SACs then its Development Framework is a relevant consideration and in particular the HRA reports concerned with the Core Strategyxxxv and the Cinderford Area Action Planxxxvi.
 Some concerns were raised in the Core Strategy HRA about increased development in the Lydney area and impact on the Severn Estuary but not for the European Sites of relevance to the in combination assessment of the remaining site options of the MLP.
 The HRA for the Forest of Dean Core Strategy determined that HRA was better left to the Area Action Plan, Site Allocation or planning application stage where sufficient detail would be known to complete an HRA and an AA if required.
-Related to this the Cinderford Northern Quarter HRA screened out likely significant effects on the Wye Valley Woodlands SAC and also determined there would be no likely significant effects on the Wye Valley & Forest of Dean Bat Sites SAC from disturbance or pollution in connection with new development.
+Related to this matter the Cinderford Northern Quarter HRA has recently screened out likely significant effects on the Wye Valley Woodlands SAC and also determined there would be no likely significant effects on the Wye Valley & Forest of Dean Bat Sites SAC.
+This would be chiefly from loss of habitat, disturbance or pollution in connection with the new mixed development.
 Avoidance of such effects was deemed deliverable due to safeguards that were in place and in the context of amended (and now adopted) local policies.
-Remaining site options CRFD1 Stowe Hill/Clearwell (Parcels B & C only) and CRFD4 Hewelsfield are in the Forest of Dean District but neither is close to either Cinderford or Lydney (the main areas of initial concern in the Forest of Dean HRA process).
-New development generated by the Core Strategy and confirmed site allocations are unlikely to result in an in combination effect due to long distances or at least that there is no in combination likely significant effect that can be identified at the MLP stage of the planning process.
-However as some uncertainty exists about the site allocations in the Forest of Dean District Development Framework then safeguards are recommended for CRFD1 Stowe Hill/Clearwell (Parcels B & C only) and CRFD4 Hewelsfield the MLP.
+Remaining site options not yet screened out i.e. CRFD1 Stowe Hill/Clearwell (Parcels B & C only) and CRFD4 Hewelsfield, are in the Forest of Dean District but neither is close to either Cinderford or Lydney (the main areas of initial concern in the Forest of Dean HRA process).
+It is however recognised in a recent HRA and AA of a hybrid planning application at the Cinderford Northern Quarterxxxvii that bat flyways and roosting areas some distance away from any part of the SACs can still be a factor in supporting SAC bat populations.
+The outcome of the AA however was that with appropriate safeguarding policies in place, an adopted biodiversity strategy in place and relevant mitigation and compensatory measures in place a likely significant effect on the SACs or their bat populations would not occur.
+This is a view shared by Natural England.
+So given the outcome of this and other relevant other HRAs the tentative conclusion is that new development generated by the Core Strategy and emerging site allocations are unlikely to result in an in combination effect.
+The reason for this are that they will be unlikely to have residual effects (due to district policy safeguards) and so there is no in combination effect to identify and screen at the MLP stage of the planning process.
+However as some uncertainty exists about bat flyways and roosts connected with the SACs and also the nature of emerging site allocations in the Forest of Dean District Development Framework, safeguards are recommended for CRFD1 Stowe Hill/Clearwell (Parcels B & C only) and CRFD4 Hewelsfield in the MLP.
 This is considered further at Step 5 (avoidance, modification and mitigation) below.